All our lives are collections curated by memory… The sum total of that deep archive is what makes us who we are.

 I’m from Savannah, Georgia.
 I moved up north to attend Swarthmore College, then worked for a few years in Philadelphia’s nonprofit/arts and culture sector before heading to graduate school.

 Along with my husband Erik, I now live in Providence, Rhode Island, where I am a Ph.D. candidate in American Studies at Brown University.
-I study nineteenth-century cultural history and am working on a dissertation about phrenology, the self, and antebellum popular culture.
+I study nineteenth-century cultural history and am working on a dissertation about phrenology, participatory knowledge, and antebellum popular culture.

 To contact me, email firstname.lastname@example.org.